Get started

-The INSPIRE Directive aims to create a European Union spatial data infrastructure for the purposes of EU environmental policies and policies or activities which may have an impact on the environment.
-This European Spatial Data Infrastructure will enable the sharing of environmental spatial information among public sector organisations, facilitate public access to spatial information across Europe and assist in policy-making across boundaries.
+The INSPIRE Directive aims to create a European Union Spatial Data Infrastructure (SDI) for EU environmental policies and policies or activities that may affect the environment.
+This infrastructure enables public sector organizations to share environmental spatial information, facilitates public access to spatial information across Europe and assists in policy-making across boundaries.

 library(CatastRoNav)